 5. Raising Your Spirited Child

 I have to include this parenting book on my list of best parenting books because it’s gotten me through a couple of intense years with my son, who, bless his heart, rises to every challenge and pushes me further than anyone in my lifetime ever has.
+He was never the happiest baby, but he’s still the strongest willed and most spirited one!

-It’s all about practical parenting strategies to handle big emotions, big temperaments and big situations.
+It’s all about practical parenting strategies to handle big emotions, inflexible children, big temperaments and big situations.
 The book talks about the intensity of parenting a spirited child affects the way you parent, but how to keep from being discouraged with the intensity of your relationship.

 Full of positive language and perspective, it helps you see your child as not stubborn, but tenacious.